By Train across Bulgaria from Sofia to Veliko TarnovoAthens to Paris

 The next stage of our trip was across Bulgaria from Sofia to Veliko Tarnovo.
-This is part of the Athens to Paris by Train series, start at the beginning to get the background and the details so far.
+This is part of the Athens to Paris by Train series.
 The main line from Sofia to Varna, on the Black Sea coast, passes through Gorna Oryakhovitsa, a small city that is a rail hub in central Bulgaria.
 Veliko Tarnovo is a short distance south from there, it is at the end of the final hook in the red rail line on this map.

 Our destination is Велико Търново, a name that gets transliterated into the Roman alphabet in a variety of ways. Велико or Veliko means Great, but shall we spell it Tarnovo, Târnovo, Turnovo, or Tŭrnovo?
 The character ъ functions as a vowel in Bulgarian, pronounced like the a in ago or the u in turn.

 There are a few trains every day from Sofia connecting onward to Veliko Tarnovo, including 1005-1451, 1320-1805, and 1540-2020.
 There are several other trains getting you as far as Gorna Oryakhovitsa, at which point you can take a minibus or even a taxi for the short 8.5 kilometer ride on to Veliko Tarnovo, including trains running 0705-1051 and 0905-1305.